cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - event-driven task state changes aren't compatible with the way the datastore is updated by iterating the task pool once per main loop.
+- ensure that users do not need to know if a task is currently in the task pool, for retriggering etc. (the result should be the same either way; easiest to achieve if we remove all failed tasks immediately...)

 ### Possible Future Enhancements